rachelcarmena/rachelcarmena.github.io/_posts/2019-01-09-advocate-an-idea-and-the-opposite-one.md

 ---
 layout: post
 asset-type: post
-title: "Open Space session: Black and White"
+title: "Open Space session: Supporters/Detractors"
+cover-title: "Game for an Open Space session"
 description: Advocate an idea and the opposite one
 image:
-   src: /img/cards/posts/black-and-white/cover.jpg
+   src: /img/cards/posts/supporters-detractors-game/cover.jpg
-   thumbnail: /img/cards/posts/black-and-white/thumb.cover.jpg
+   thumbnail: /img/cards/posts/supporters-detractors-game/thumb.cover.jpg
 ---

 I would like to propose this session in the next Open Space I participate.